jreybert/vimagit/README.md

 ### Modes

 vimagit buffer has modes.
-Mappings may have different behavior, depending on current mode and curosr position.
+Mappings may have different behavior, depending on current mode and cursor position.

 For the moment, vimagit counts only two modes.